Pre-Authorized Giving

 In order to be eligible for immediate sacramental preparation your child must be enrolled in

-a CATHOLIC SCHOOL or in our RELIGIOUS EDUCATION program.
+CATHOLIC SCHOOL or in our RELIGIOUS EDUCATION program.

 Dates and times to be determined: in the church hall: